 What to expect

 The app’s cutting-edge technology gives new meaning to Mondly’s “learn-by-doing” principle.
-It’s common knowledge that language learners need to converse, but you can’t expect people to be at your beck and call each time you’re ready to have a practise conversation.
-That’s where mondlyVR comes in.
-With this unique feature, you can practise conversing in Tagalog anywhere, anytime — and it’s as close to a real conversation as you can get.
-Sure, it will seem like you’re just talking to your gadget but Mondly requires access to your mic so that it can assess your pronunciation through advanced speech recognition.
+With the unique mondlyVR feature, you can practice conversing in Tagalog anywhere, anytime — and it’s as close to a real conversation as you can get.
+Sure, it will seem like you’re just talking to your gadget, but Mondly requires access to your mic so that it can assess your pronunciation.

 Another thing to expect from Mondly is its flexibility.
 Your daily Tagalong lessons can be as short as 10 minutes per session.
 You can opt to zero in on specific topics, with conversations ranging from what you’d normally say in a bank or airport to must-know phrases for emergencies!

-Mondly also makes use of adaptive learning, which means the app is smart enough to track your progress so that it can customise your Tagalog modules as you go along.
+The Mondly app is smart enough to track your progress so that it can customize your Tagalog modules.
 The best part?
 If you’re not a native English speaker, you can learn Tagalog from your native language.
 Mondly teaches Tagalog with over 30 other languages, so fingers crossed they have a Mondly Tagalog module in your native tongue.

 Price: The initial download is FREE and this comes with a seven-day trial.
 You can even head to the Mondly website right now to get a feel of its interactive lessons.
 But to unlock all of its features, you’ll have to purchase a premium account.
 It’s typically PHP546.99 (~$11) for a month, but if you choose to sign up to learn Tagalog for a year with Mondly, you’ll only pay PHP219.01 (~$4) a month.